Dealing With the Uncertainty of Legacy Code

 It’s important to take a pragmatic approach to refactoring legacy code.
 Taking the time to understand the code and write tests before refactoring will save you headaches in the future.
 Companies should strive for a fair balance between adding new features and refactoring legacy code, and should establish a culture where thoughtful code design is a priority.
 By incorporating many of these practices, it is steadily becoming more and more fun to develop on the Betterment platform.
 And the Betterment engineering team is avoiding the dreaded productivity and happiness suck that happens when working on systems with too much legacy code.

 Interested in engineering at Betterment?
 Betterment is an engineering-driven company that has developed the most-trusted online financial advisor based on the principles of optimization and efficiency.
-You can learn more about engineering jobs and our culture here.

 Determination of most trusted online financial advisor reflects Betterment LLC’s distinction of having the most customers in the industry, made in reliance on customer counts, self-reported pursuant to SEC rules, across all online-only registered investment advisors.